Survival Mode in the Summer Months

 furnishings should also be included in any pre and post-winter check up.
 In the end, your property doesn’t just come out better protected; it comes out better looking.

 Though those in the south can expect to get pounded with maintenance requests during the summer, those up north must remember that for them, winter can be the most challenging time of the year.
-In the northern United States, the winter months can see monthly maintenance requests swing upward more than 60 percent as heaters fail and tenants are left out in the cold.
+In the northern United States, the winter months can see monthly maintenance requests swing upward more than 60 percent as heaters fail and residents are left out in the cold.
 Luckily, the above advice remains true, no matter the season.